Perspective | The charmed life of Tom Brady continues, even in Tampa during a pandemic

 He launched his own line of vegan snacks.
 I eat Fritos and Bugles.

-He is quarantining in Derek Jeter’s 30,000-square-foot home that he is renting.
-I am quarantining in my 1,300-square-foot home that my bank owns.
+He is self-isolating in Derek Jeter’s 30,000-square-foot home that he is renting.
+I am self-isolating in my 1,300-square-foot home that my bank owns.

 He has had endorsement deals with Aston Martin, Beautyrest, Cadillac, Foot Locker, Glaceau Smartwater, IWC watches, Nike, Sam Adams, Tag Heuer watches, Ugg footwear, Under Armour, Upper Deck, Visa and Wheaties.
 I give unpaid plugs to Yuengling in this column.